-6.1.1 Warm Up time frame: for the first matches of the day the Warm Up Area will open 90 minutes before the scheduled start time of the first match and will close 5 minutes before the Call Room opens for the first matches.
-For the following matches on that day, the Warm Up Area will open when the Call Room for the previous matches closes and will close 5 minutes before the Call Room opens for these matches.
+6.1.1 Warm Up time frame: for individual matches, the Warm Up Area will open 90 minutes before the scheduled start time of the match and will close 5 minutes before the Call Room opens for the match.
+For teams & pairs matches, the Warm Up Area will open 105 minutes before the scheduled start time of the match and will close 5 minutes before the Call Room opens for the match.
 When the Call Room closes for the last matches of the day, Athletes who did not play during the day may use the Warm Up Area to train for 60 minutes.
 The TD may adjust this time frame to allow reasonable access to the Warm Up Area and to accommodate the competition schedule.
 Participants will be informed of any changes to the normal schedule.